Disconnect between school and work

 In the real world of work, no matter what your role or responsibility is in a company, or as a self-employed entrepreneur, there will always be tasks you have to do that are most certainly not fun.
 It’s not fun to have a difficult conversation with a client, an employee, or an employer.
 It’s not fun having to run around from ministry to ministry doing pointless paperwork, just so that the archaic state system can continue to use tax payers’ money to pay civil servants a salary for pointing people in the wrong direction…when the job could have been done far more efficiently online (if someone in a position of influence was brave enough to modernise and simplify the system).
 It’s not fun to have a concert hall filled with thousands of fans eagerly waiting to hear you sing, and you’re sick with a fever…but the show must go on.

-Perhaps, instead of aiming for more of our lessons to be ‘fun’ for students, it would be more appropriate (and helpful, for their transition into the world of work) to aim for lessons that are ‘meaningful’, ‘interesting’, ‘challenging’, ‘thought-provoking’, ‘heart-opening’ or ‘inspiring’
+Perhaps, instead of aiming for more of our lessons to be ‘fun’ for students, it would be more appropriate (and helpful, for their transition into the world of work) to aim for lessons that are ‘meaningful’, ‘interesting’, ‘challenging’, ‘thought-provoking’, ‘heart-opening’ or ‘inspiring’.

 Which brings us to the next issue: the importance of understand the difference between motivation and inspiration.